 * Pashupatinath Temple — located on the banks of the Bagmati River in Kathmandu, it is considered one of the most sacred Hindu temples.
 Constructed in 1696 in classic pagoda style, only Hindus are allowed to enter.
 It is well worth exploring the exterior as the priests and traders do their daily thing.
 From the right angle at the west entrance, you can get a glimpse inside of the Nandi, Lord Shiva’s bull.

 * Patan — this is the second (2nd) largest city in Kathmandu Valley separated from Kathmandu by the Bagmati River.
 The history of this place goes all the way back to two hundred fifty (250) BC.
 It has the largest concentration of temples in the entire country with such beautiful architecture to take in as you stroll through the alleyways and squares.
 Check out the Patan Museum as well as Kumbeshwar Temple and the Golden Temple.
 The museum is located in the Malla Royal palace and has more than two hundred (200) gilt or copper statues of Buddhist and Hindu deities.
 The courtyard is stunning with wood carvings, a golden door and window, a red brick facade, and a twelfth (12th) century seated Buddha.

 There are many reasons to travel to this country and check out what it offers primarily since there is just so much contrast here.
 It combines much history, a very vibrant culture, and much natural beauty.
 It has ten (10) of the world’s highest mountains with plenty of outdoor activities such as water rafting, mountain climbing, and hiking.

-Kathmandu has seven (7) World Heritage Sites, and offers a variety of accommodations including five-star hotels.
-If traveling there around festival season, it is good to make your reservations plenty in advance.
+Kathmandu has seven (7) World Heritage Sites and offers a variety of accommodations including five-star hotels.
+If traveling there around the festival season, it is good to make your reservations plenty in advance.
 This country is a wonderful destination for the entire family.

 Enjoy your travels,